 albania vs croatia cost beaches and real logistics 5

-Croatia leads in monumental, meticulously preserved architecture.
-Albania offers a layered, less curated history — where Cold War-era concrete bunkers sit alongside ancient Greek amphitheaters, and Ottoman hilltop towns function as lived-in communities rather than outdoor museums.
+Croatia leads on monumental, meticulously preserved architecture.
+Albania offers a layered, lived-in history — Cold War concrete bunkers sitting beside ancient Greek amphitheaters, and Ottoman hilltop towns that still function as working communities rather than outdoor museums.
+One side polishes its past; the other keeps living inside it.

 The cost of experiencing each side of this comparison tells the story: